Akil Baddoo Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.72).
+- The Rangers have a 3.69 team ERA that ranks third among all league pitching staffs.

-- The Rangers surrender the second-fewest home runs in baseball (50 total, one per game).
+- Rangers pitchers combine to surrender 52 home runs (one per game), the fourth-fewest in the league.

-- Eovaldi gets the start for the Rangers, his 11th of the season.
-He is 6-2 with a 2.60 ERA and 66 strikeouts in 69 1/3 innings pitched.
+- The Rangers are sending Dunning (4-0) to the mound for his fifth start of the season.
+He is 4-0 with a 1.67 ERA and 26 strikeouts in 43 2/3 innings pitched.

-- In his most recent time out on Tuesday against the Pittsburgh Pirates, the righty went nine innings, allowing one earned run while surrendering six hits.
+- The righty's most recent time out was on Monday, May 22 against the Pittsburgh Pirates, when he tossed 5 2/3 innings, surrendering one earned run while giving up six hits.

+- In 12 games this season, the 28-year-old has amassed an ERA of 1.67, with 5.4 strikeouts per nine innings.
+Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.